Environmental Factors >

 Climate change risks and opportunities

-*:Short-term risks/opportunities: Estimated to occur within 5 year (in red);Medium-term risks/opportunities: Estimated to occur within 5~10 years (in green);Long-term risks/opportunities: Estimated to occur after 10 years (in black)
+*:Short-term opportunities: Estimated to occur within 5 year (in red)、Medium-term opportunities: Estimated to occur within 5-15 years (in green)、Long-term opportunities: Estimated to occur after 15 years (in black)

 Quantified Financial Data of the Impact of Climate Change on the Company and Scenario Analysis